heatmiser/rhel-soe-firstlight/roles/qradar/README.md

 # Qradar Role

-This role will configure Qradar for the Security Automation Workshop (`workshop_type: security`)
+This role will configure Qradar for the Security Automation scenario (`scenario_type: security`)